 - 7 or 9, call on Tuesday from noon to 6 p.m.

 - 0, 2 or 4, call on Wednesday from 6 a.m. to noon.

 - 6 or 8, call on Wednesday from noon to 6 p.m.

 Note: Any and all recipients may call on Thursday or Friday from 6 a.m. to 6 p.m. as well.

-Minnesota Unemployment Benefits Claims and Federal Income Taxes
+Learn About Minnesota Unemployment Benefits Claims and Federal Income Taxes

-All unemployment benefits claims are state and federally taxable.
+All unemployment benefits claims are state and federal taxable.
 At any time, you can start or stop income tax withholding from benefit payments by calling the automated phone system or making the change to the account online.

 DEED mails a form of all federal unemployment benefits paid to the claimant by January 31 for tax filing purposes.